 Related article: Travel Insurance: Don’t Get Screwed by the Small Print

 I’ve tried all sorts of journaling and note taking while I’m away and I keep coming back to these notebooks.
 With thin-ruled pages, you can scribble down more on less paper than with most notebooks, they come in a range of colours, have rip-out sheets in the back (for handing over details to new travel friends) and have a pretty robust cover.

-If you’re looking for a diary version, I love this Moleskine diary.
+If you’re looking for a diary version, I love the Moleskine diary where I can plan travel on the left page and add notes on the right.
 Buy it from: Amazon

 If your traveler is going to be sleeping somewhere other than fancy hotels, they’re going to need to pack their own towel.
-These Sea to Summit towels are perfect (I pack one myself).
+Travel towels are perfect (I pack one myself).
 Lightweight and fast drying, they may not qualify for the sexiest present you ever give, but they definitely win for practicality.
 Tip: check the dimensions – the small ones are very small.
 Buy it from: Amazon

 TSA Compliant Padlocks